Published on

 Although the Android Auto app is part of the mobile OS, it is not easy to find its icon.
 If you don't find this navigator through the app drawer, use the search.

-The Headunit Reloaded app needs access to the developer settings.
+The Headunit Reloaded app needs access to the developer settings to function as a proper tablet car radio.

-This is a normal procedure and does not compromise the security of the operating system.
+This is a normal procedure and does not compromise the security of the operating system when you install tablet in car configurations.

-Getting access to developer settings on your tablet is very easy:
+Getting access to developer settings on your Android tablet for car installation is very easy:

 1. Go to Android Settings (see above) - About phone - Software information.